stanmaz/BBOalert/README.md

 The file must begin with the header record :

-   BBOalert,<user text>
+   BBOalert[,<user text>]

 Where :

 - BBOalert is mandatory keyword
-- <user text> is free text.
+- <user text> is optional free text.
 Typically used to express the version of the data.
 It will be displayed after data import.

 Alerted calls should contain at least three text fields separated by commas :